 Although these are only two examples, they illustrate the basis of criticism toward controversial statues.
 These people supported racist institutions.
 They do not deserve places of honor in our public spaces.
 Furthermore, it is wrong to venerate people who supported the dehumanization of others.
 For this reason, we should remove their statues.

 Statues do not necessarily honor the individuals they depict- they simply portray them.
 In this way, they serve as impartial, innocuous reminders of our history.
-For this reason, it is irrational to argue that we honor problematic figures through preserving statues of them.
+It is irrational to argue that we honor problematic figures through preserving statues of them.

 [P1] Controversial statues depict people who supported racist institutions.